 Winter is freezing and can bring snow in Zion, Capitol Reef, and Bryce Canyon.
 However, the landscape looks fabulous, covered by the storm.
 But some trails and roads might be close because of weather conditions.
 So, if you plan your visit from December to March, check weather forecasts and weather warnings.
 We were in December, during the snow.
 The snowy orange peaks looked very exciting.
 But it was quite slippery, and it wasn’t easy to hike.
 Part of the road was closed.
 So, winter might be challenging for Utah National Parks Road Trip, and you need a 4×4 car and chains in case of snow.

-PRO TIP: Before your Utah National Parks Road Trip, check the current weather, possible alerts, and park road status on the official websites of the Utah Mighty 5:
+PRO TIP: Before your Utah National Parks Road Trip, check the current weather, possible alerts, and park road status on the official websites of the Utah Mighty 5: Arches National Park, Bryce Canyon National Park, Canyonlands National Park, Capitol Reef National Park, Zion National Park

 Please, take a paper map for your Utah Mighty 5 road trip.
 You will need it.
-Believe us, very often, there is no phone coverage, and you must use the traditional Utah Mighty 5 Map.
+Believe us, often, there is no phone coverage, and you must use the traditional Utah Mighty 5 Map.
 We love modern apps, but they have turned out to be useless in some places, like Utah wilderness, deserts, and challenging hikes.
 So, a paper map is the best when there is no cell service.

-Utah Road & Recreation Atlas is our favorite Utah road trip planning resources.
+Utah Road & Recreation Atlas is our favorite Utah road trip planning resource.
 It shows all of the dirt roads so that you can reach Utah’s hidden gems and points of interest.
 It is great for travelers who love outdoor adventures.
 Furthermore, it also shows public lands, which is perfect if you sleep in an RV or a tent.

 Utah National Parks is the best choice for hikers.
 This Utah Mighty 5 Map Set covers each park’s hiking trails.
 We have been using them for years.
 They are very detailed and of great quality.
 Furthermore, the paper is very durable and waterproof.